petek222/trimap_config_loader/README.md

 Module trimap-config-loader is currently Mocha - Chai compatible

 # Contribute
+TODO:
-TODO: Increase readability : Increase flexibility in terms of service names/columns, and ensure that the module is MySQL compatible
+1. Increase flexibility in terms of service names/columns, and ensure that the module is MySQL compatible
+2. Fix require issues (ie. update so path to module itself is not a required specification)